 July 15, 2021

 Growth modeling is an absolute must in every marketer’s go-to tool stack.
-In this article, you’ll explore why you should use it and how to make the most of it.
+Growth modeling is a form of marketing science.
+Marketing science is when companies use scientific methods, rather than tools common in art, to assess a customer’s needs.
+Because we’re especially results-driven in marketing, we use scientific methods to come up with the best strategy.
+In this article, you’ll explore why you should use the science of growth modeling and how to make the most of it in your marketing plans.

 What is the one equation that describes our business?

 How is science used in marketing?
 Well, think of your business as a problem to be solved.
 Finding the science to solve this problem is especially important.
 Tomasz Tunguz asked, “What is the one equation that describes our business?”
 At Ladder, we believe this is one of the best predators for marketing strategy.

 Answer this question and a whole new universe of possibilities opens before you.
 You’ll need to find the vital marketing metrics for your business and take them apart to learn what influences them.
 This alone will show you what to look for in your analytics and what to focus on in your marketing strategy.
 Thus, this scientific marketing data will become your company’s powerful friend.

 Over 84% of websites use Google Analytics.
 What this does show is that the majority of website owners are interested in tracking their analytics.
 However, this isn’t proof that all of them are set up correctly or track any specific goals.
 It also doesn’t show whether the marketers who configured them knew the business’s key metrics.
 That may be the reason why in 2022, basing more decisions on data analysis is an objective for over 50% of marketers.

 Companies are already aware of the value that data has for them.
 However, they often don’t know which KPIs to focus on or which ones will bring the most growth.
 It’s no surprise then that growth modeling comes up more often.